diegoperini/py-common-scheduling-algorithms/README.md

 ##HOW TO RUN
 In order to run the project, execute the following command in terminal.
-Replace algorithm nape with one of the given implementations (i.e rm.py)
+Replace algorithm name with one of the given implementations (i.e rm.py)

-    python algorithm_name.py
+    python path/algorithm_name.py

 The result will be shown on standard output.
 A visual representation will also be rendered in html.
 Look for `output.html` file in your project folder after each execution.